deepthiallamudi-ux/deepthiallamudi-ux/README.md

 </p>

 - 🔭 I’m currently working on ...

-i am currently working on a personal project which is a book club app its still need a lot of work and there are so many features that still  need to be developed.
+<p>✨i am currently working on a personal project which is a book club app.
+  It fatures a interactive book community, book organiser ,a digital library and a lot of fun and interactive functionalities.
+ ✨</h3>

 ## 🚀 Featured Project